visaplan/visaplan.recipe.symlinks/README.rst

         ("off"), and leaf links for all other packages.

         Once implemented, this will likely become the default.

-    For now, only links-leaves = off is implemented.
+    For now, the 'auto' choice is not yet implemented.

 Contribute